 - Government requirements such as onsite rainwater storage

 - Your location, i.e., the affluence of your suburb or your regionality

 When a budget is unrealistic, nobody wins.
-The customer is left disappointed, and the builder is left wishing they could make materials and labour grow on trees.
+You experience disappointment and the builder wishes they could make materials and labour grow on trees.
 This continues to be a common building issue within the construction industry throughout 2022.